reez-code/week-1-code-challenge/README.md

 #### By *Philip Otieno*

 ## Description
-It contains three code challenges and there solutions, which are located in the code-challenge folder.
+It contains three code challenges and there solutions.
 The grade-generator.js file contains code that is meant to output the correct grade of a student based on marks, inputted.

 The net-salary.js file contains code that is meant to calculate an individual’s Net Salary.